It is not hard to create habits that stick if you follow these 5 easy steps.

 Block them out and focus, not on the long-term goal but on just completing your new habit for that day, and then the next day.

-Stick to the process and eventually, the results you are after will happen.
+Stick to the process and eventually, you will be creating habits that stick and become part of your everyday routine.
 Then, of course, you can consider adding in another habit.
 Don’t forget – start small.